 Where can I find good baby hat knitting patterns for charity?

 A great place to start is my Back to Basics series of patterns which all have a free version.
 These simple patterns can be customized in tons of different ways and are great for knitting for charity!
+If you want holiday hats for the Christmas season, browse here!

 Where should I send my baby hats for charity?